 MCLinc Commitment to Excellence

 The MCLinc management and employee owners made a commitment in 1999 to operate the laboratory under a Quality Program.
-In 2000, MCLinc developed their QA Program using the principles of the International Organization of Standardization (ISO) Standard 17025 “General Requirements for the Competence of Testing and Calibration Laboratories”.
+In 2000, MCLinc developed their QA Program using the principles of the International Organization of Standardization (ISO) Standard ISO/IEC 17025:2005 “General Requirements for the Competence of Testing and Calibration Laboratories”.
 This new international standard is for the laboratory equivalent of the manufacturing industry ISO 9000 standard.
+During 2019 MCLinc is adapting the new ISO/IEC 17025:2017 standard as part of MCLinc’s Certification by Perry Johnson Laboratory Accreditation, Inc (PJLAL) for ISO/IEC 17025:2005.

 MCLinc Quality Program